 Instead of using ESG ratings, we use RepRisk incidents to measure corporate actual environmental performance.
 Researchers have started to use RepRisk to investigate whether firms' ESG incidents affect corporate policies and stakeholder decisions (e.g., Houston and Shan, 2022; Derrien, Krueger, Landier, and Yao, 2022; Houston, Lin, Shan, and Shen, 2023).
+RepRisk focuses on how companies conduct their business and whether the companies walk their talk.21 Specifically, RepRisk identifies event-level risk incidents for firms, covering 28 ESG issues from over 100,000 media sources in 23 languages daily.
+Since these negative incidents are arguably less manipulatable by the firms themselves compared to other ESG

-RepRisk focuses on how companies conduct their management presentation (Q&A) section typically constitutes about 39.1% (60.9%) of the sentences in a transcript.
+20 The finetuned FinBERT model detected a total of 16,128 green talk sentences in the earnings call transcripts.
+Among these, 85.6% (14.4%) originated from the management presentation (Q&A) sections of the transcripts.
+In contrast, the management presentation (Q&A) section typically constitutes about 39.1% (60.9%) of the sentences in a transcript.
 This indicates that the majority of green talk are delivered by corporate management during their presentations in the conference calls.